 The Nemo science museum on it’s own looks great, but in this area I mostly take different photos.
 There are two things here.
 First if you have a longer lens, you can get a nice view of the center, with the Church of Saint Nicholas.
 Secondly, the two pedestrian bridges are great for shots.
 And when you done here, you can just walk towards the train station from here, to get even more great locations.
 Or you can walk to the Montelbaans tower, which is also very close.

 There are many places to take photos in the center, but this one you should visit.
 There are two views here, one is right in the middle (see GPS location), from where you get this great reflection (but only in the evenings and in the morning, at other times the boats come by too often).
 The second one is from the nearby bridge where you see the reflection from a bit different angle.

 5. I Amsterdam sign / Rijksmuseum

 This spot is just so busy all the time.
 You always see people getting photos with the sign, climbing on it and just being in the way :) So for best photos, go here for the sunrise.
-You should have it for your self for few minutes then.
-I prefer to use a long lens, 100mm or more and just stand at the end of the pool here, to get nice reflection of the Rijksmuseum in the background.
+You should have it for your self for a few minutes then.
+I prefer to use a long lens, 100mm or more and just stand at the end of the pool here, to get a nice reflection of the Rijksmuseum in the background.
 Btw. the pool changes over the year, sometimes it’s empty, sometimes there are tulips in it, sometimes a statue.

 Also, don’t forget to check out the Rijksmuseum, and also the great looking passage through it, as it open all the time.